-Dr. Megan Kiely Mueller is the Elizabeth Arnold Stevens Junior Professor and Associate Professor of human-animal interaction at the Cummings School of Veterinary Medicine.
-She is also Co-Director of the Tufts Institute for Human-Animal Interaction, a senior fellow at the Jonathan M. Tisch College of Civic Life and teaches in the M.S. in Animals and Public Policy program at the Center for Animals and Public Policy.
+Dr. Megan Kiely Mueller is an Associate Professor of human-animal interaction at the Cummings School of Veterinary Medicine.
+She is also Co-Director of the Tufts Initiative for Human-Animal Interaction, a senior fellow at the Jonathan M. Tisch College of Civic Life, and teaches in the M.S. in Animals and Public Policy program at the Center for Animals and Public Policy.
 Dr. Mueller’s research interests include pet ownership and adolescent development, and animal-assisted interventions for youth with social anxiety.
-Her research is currently funded by the National Institutes of Health, the Human-Animal Bond Research Institute, the Brain and Behavior Research Foundation, the Society for Companion Animal Studies, and the Tufts Springboard program.
+Her research has been funded by organizations such as the National Institutes of Health, the Human-Animal Bond Research Institute, the Brain and Behavior Research Foundation, the Society for Companion Animal Studies, and the Tufts Springboard program.
+She has received Early Career research awards from the International Society for Anthrozoology and the Cummings School of Veterinary Medicine at Tufts University.
 Dr. Mueller currently serves as Treasurer on the Board of Directors for the International Society for Anthrozoology, as well as on the Pet Partners Human-Animal Bond Advisory Board.

 Erin King, M.S.